draconisPW/PWMAngband/docs/hacking/how-it-works.rst

 The other layout functions are more of a grab bag.
 They are all in gen-cave.c.
 Many of them have portions that are caverns or labyrinths.
 Those are generated using cavern_chunk() or labyrinth_chunk(), respectively, in gen-cave.c.

+Monster AI
+**********

+Monster AI determines how monsters act each turn.
+The logic is primarily implemented in ``mon-move.c``, ``mon-attack.c``, and ``cave-map.c``.
+`mon-move.c - process_monsters()`_ is called in the main game loop.

+On its turn, a monster will:

+1. Regenerate HP and recover from timed effects
+2. Attempt to multiply (if possible)
+3. Attempt to cast a spell or use a ranged attack
+4. Try to move towards the player

+Pathfinding uses a "flow" system implemented in ``cave-map.c``.
+Each grid stores a ``noise`` value (distance from the player) and a ``scent`` value (recentness of information).
+Monsters follow the lowest noise value towards the player, using scent to break ties.
+One set of flow information is used for all monsters.
+It is efficient but means that monsters that can't open or bash down doors, or otherwise deal with obstacles, will find it impossible to flow around them and find a different way to the player.